NPORS vs CPCS – Which Is the Best?

 CPCS (Construction Plant Competence Scheme) is a card scheme that was devised to prove the skills of plant operators.
 It’s based on a combination of professional competence and health and safety awareness – both essential qualities for plant operators.

-CPCS has historically, been the leading scheme of this type and most employers will want you to hold a CPCS card (or NPORS) if you are operating plant.
+CPCS has historically, been the leading scheme of this type and most employers will want you to hold a CPCS card (or NPORS) if you are operating plant equipment.
+To hold a CPCS Red Card, workers must complete relevant theoretical and practical training for their discipline, as well the CITB Health, Safety and Environment test.

 What is NPORS?